-Not Every Fee is Approved for Payment
+Not Every Fee Is Approved for Payment

 The buyer might need a credit toward closing costs, and the bank might refuse to pay it.
-Buyer's closing costs can amount to 3% of the sales price, almost as much as the minimum down payment for an FHA loan.
+Buyer's closing costs can amount to 3 percent of the sales price, almost as much as the minimum down payment for an FHA loan.
 If the homeowner's association dues are in arrears, a bank might refuse to pay those fees, among other charges.

 At the time of writing, Elizabeth Weintraub, DRE # 00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.